Heston Blumenthal: Early life

-Heston Marc Blumenthal was born in Shepherd's Bush, London, on 27 May 1966, to a Jewish businessman born in Southern Rhodesia and an English mother, a secretary, who converted to Judaism.
+Heston Marc Blumenthal was born in Shepherd's Bush, a suburb of West London, on 27 May 1966, to a Jewish businessman born in Southern Rhodesia and an English mother, a secretary, who converted to Judaism.
 His surname comes from a great-grandfather from Latvia and means "flowered valley" (or "bloom-dale"), in German.
 His mother was often angry and unloving, calling him "useless" and "stupid", and never acknowledged his later achievements.
 Blumenthal was raised in Paddington, and attended Latymer Upper School in Hammersmith; St John's Church of England School in Lacey Green, Buckinghamshire; and John Hampden Grammar School, High Wycombe.

-His interest in cooking began at the age of sixteen on a family holiday to Provence, France, when he was taken to the three-Michelin-starred restaurant L'Oustau de Baumanière.
+Blumenthal's interest in cooking began at the age of sixteen on a family holiday to Provence, France, when he was taken to the three-Michelin-star restaurant L'Oustau de Baumanière.
 He was inspired by the quality of the food and "the whole multi-sensory experience: the sound of fountains and cicadas, the heady smell of lavender, the sight of the waiters carving lamb at the table".
 When he learned to cook, he was influenced by the cookbook series Les recettes originales, with French chefs such as Alain Chapel.

-When he left school at eighteen, Blumenthal began an apprenticeship at Raymond Blanc's Le Manoir aux Quat' Saisons but left after a week's probation.
-Over the next ten years he worked in a "relatively undemanding series of jobs – credit controller, repo man" during the day, teaching himself the French classical repertoire in the evenings.
+Blumenthal left school at eighteen and began an apprenticeship at Raymond Blanc's Le Manoir aux Quat' Saisons, but left after a week's probation.
+Over the following ten years, he worked as a credit controller and repo man while teaching himself the French classical reportoire.
 A pivotal moment came when reading On Food and Cooking: the Science and Lore of the Kitchen by Harold McGee in the mid-1980s.
-This challenged kitchen practices such as searing meat to seal in the juices, and it encouraged Blumenthal to "adopt a totally different attitude towards cuisine that at its most basic boiled down to: question everything".
+This challenged kitchen practices such as searing meat to seal in the juices, and encouraged Blumenthal to "adopt a totally different attitude towards cuisine that at its most basic boiled down to: question everything".